 Those defendants appearing for sentencing for OWI First Offense in this reporting period were:

-Of those defendants sentenced for OWI First Offense this report, thirty-eight had a test of .160 (twice the legal limit) or greater.
-The low chemical test among the group was .085 and the high test was .344 (more than FOUR times the legal limit).
-Seven defendants were prosecuted based upon their use of drugs other than just alcohol (denoted by “DRE”) and twenty-nine refused chemical testing (denoted by “REF”).
+Of those defendants sentenced for OWI First Offense this report, fifty-one had a test of .160 (twice the legal limit) or greater.
+The low chemical test among the group was .007 and the high test was .322 (more than FOUR times the legal limit).
+Six defendants were prosecuted based upon their use of drugs other than just alcohol (denoted by “DRE”) and thirty-eight refused chemical testing (denoted by “REF”).

 Those defendants appearing for sentencing for OWI Second Offense in this reporting period were:

-Of those defendants sentenced for OWI Second Offense who took a chemical test, those tests ranged from a low of 0.094 to a high of 0.316 (more than THREE times the legal limit).
-Nine of these defendants refused the chemical test.
+Of those defendants sentenced for OWI Second Offense who took a chemical test, those tests ranged from a low of 0.100 to a high of 0.282 (more than THREE times the legal limit).
+Sixteen of these defendants refused the chemical test.

-On May 29, 2018, Jeffrey Petersen was sentenced for the crime of Possession of a Controlled Substance With Intent to Deliver, a Class C felony, as a second or subsequent offender, in case number FE307772.
-He was sentenced to a maximum term of incarceration not to exceed twelve (12) years.
+On November 27, 2018, Matthew Fyfe plead guilty to the crime of Possession of a Controlled Substance With Intent to Deliver, a Class C felony, as a second or subsequent offender, in case number FE319696.
+He will be sentenced on January 8, 2019 and faces a maximum term of incarceration not to exceed thirty (30) years.
 This defendant was prosecuted by the Polk County Attorney’s Office Drug and Gang Bureau.

 Tuesday, May 1, 2018